hunter-dean/restaurant-mapper/README.md

+12-04-2025
+added skull and crossbones icon to failed restaurants using fontawesome library

 11-14-2025 & previous week
 added basic HTML popup to each marker, geocoded for whole state using nonatim.
 Experiencing strange bug where a large portion of restaurants are not geocoded/displayed on the map.
 Current plan is to fix this issue in the coming week.